Door lock actuator: problems, testing, replacement

 The switch that signals that the door is closed may also be built into the door lock actuator.
 A faulty switch may cause the "door open" warning light to stay on on the dash even if the door is fully closed.
 If the switch inside the door lock actuator is bad, the whole assembly may also need to be replaced.

 In some cars, the cable that connects the door lock actuator to the inner door handle may be built in into actuator assembly.
 If the cable breaks and it's not sold separately, the whole door lock actuator may need to be replaced.
 See the example of a broken door lock cable.

 Checking the voltage at the door lock actuator connector

-To diagnose, your mechanic may need to take the door cover off and test the voltage at the door lock actuator.
+To diagnose, your mechanic may need to take the door cover off and test the voltage at the door lock actuator, following the wire diagram.
 The voltage is measured when the power lock button is pressed.
 If there is a voltage, but the actuator doesn't work, the door look actuator may need to be replaced.
 If there is no voltage present when the power lock switch is operated, the problem must be further traced using the electrical diagram.
 It could be a main door lock switch, broken door wiring harness, bad connector, failed control module or simply a blown fuse.

 Door lock actuator replacement